 Abuos Adobo by louis r via Flickr

-Let’s now look at the bug choices in this menu.
+Let’s now look at the bug choices on this menu.
 These creepy crawlers might put you off a bit, but you might be surprised how other culture also eat red ant eggs, like in Thailand and Mexico.
-In Thailand, they cook it with lemongrass, garlic and chilies.
-In Mexico, they call it as escamole and they serve it pan fried in butter and spices.
+In Thailand, they cook it with lemongrass, garlic, and chilies.
+In Mexico, they call it as escamole and they serve it pan-fried in butter and spices.
 Ilocos serves it sautéed with garlic and tomatoes.